-The Board will, as a whole or in part as appropriate, undertake the evaluation process aided by the Chairman, CEO and independent Non-Executive Director or external advisors as necessary.
+The Board as a whole, or in part as appropriate, undertakes the evaluation process aided by the Chairman and independent Non-Executive Director or external advisors as necessary.
 The Chairman is responsible in ensuring the evaluation process is ‘fit for purpose’, as well as dealing with matters raised during the process.
 The Chairman will keep under review the frequency, scope and mechanisms for the evaluation process and amend the process as required.

-Where deficiencies are identified these will be addressed in a constructive manner.
-Where necessary individual Directors will be offered mentoring and training.
+Where deficiencies are identified these are addressed in a constructive manner.
+Where necessary individual Directors are offered mentoring and training.
 If deficiencies are identified within the Board as a whole, then changes or additions to the Board will be considered in conjunction with the Nominations Committee.

-The evaluation process will be focused on the improvement of Board performance, through open and constructive dialogue and the development and implementation of action plans.
+The evaluation process is focused on the improvement of Board performance, through open and constructive dialogue and the development and implementation of action plans.
 The Board will report on its evaluation and actions in its next Annual Report.

 Succession planning is a vital task for boards and the management of succession planning represents a key measure of the effectiveness of the Board and a key responsibility of both the Nominations Committee and wider Board.